-Stop paying for expensive mechanical repairs from your old junkie, and empower yourself with a reliable auto for around $10,000!
+SAVE MONEY TIP!
+Stop paying for expensive repairs, from your old junkie, and empower yourself with great reliability.

 “Consumer Reports” have put together an amazing list of family cars, suv’s, and hatchbacks.

 The links below include reliability and owner satisfaction ratings.